+2 notions to appointmental appointmental

+Mr. R ajen Mariwala

+Director Identification Number 00007246

+Date of first appointment to the Board July 26, 2005

+Age 55 years

-Mr. Rajen Mariwala Director Identification Number 00007246 Date of first appointment to July 26, 2005 the Board 55 years Age Master in Chemical Engineering Qualification Brief Profile Mr. Rajen Mariwala has done his Masters in Chemical Engineering from Cornell University, USA.
+Qualification Master in Chemical Engineering

+Brief Profile Mr. Rajen Mariwala has done his Masters in Chemical Engineering from Cornell University, USA.
 He is currently the Managing Director of Eternis Fine Chemicals Limited, formerly known as Hindustan Polyamides & Fibers Limited, a leading exporter of specialty chemicals - specifically chemicals for fragrances and personal care products.
 He brings with him a rich experience of over 18 years in leading a competitive global business in specialty chemicals.

-He has been on the Board of Directors of Marico Limited since July 26, 2005 and the details of his shareholdings in the Company have been disclosed earlier in this Report Directorship Details Kaya Limited Patspin India Limited Eternis Fine Chemicals Limited Arctic Investment & Trading Company Private Scientific Precision Private Limited AIMS Impex Private Limited HPFL BV Eternis (UK) Limited Membership/Chairmanship of 3 Committees of other Boards Shareholding in the Company | 55,32,900 Equity Shares of Re.
+He has been on the Board of Directors of Marico Limited since July 26, 2005 and the details of his shareholdings in the Company have been disclosed earlier in this Report

+Directorship Details Kaya Limited

+Patspin India Limited

+Eternis Fine Chemicals Limited

+Arctic Investment & Trading Company Private Limited

+Scientific Precision Private Limited

+HPSL BV

+Eternis (UK) Limited

+Membership/Chairmanship of Committees of other Boards 3

+Shareholding in the Company 55,32,900 Equity Shares of Re.
 1/- each